 Kapost is a B2B marketing platform that provides workflow management and communication, helping you turn content chaos into a structured workflow.
 Kapost also offers some distribution and analytics features as well.
-Kapost is geared toward solving the challenges of larger enterprise-level organizations, helping them gain more visibility, reduce silos and bring organization and team collaboration to their content marketing processes.
+Kapost aims to solve the challenges of larger enterprise-level organizations, helping them gain more visibility, reduce silos and bring organization and team collaboration to their processes.
+Pricing: Starts at $3,500/month.

 Planning, Management and Distribution

 The planning and distribution platforms may include planning, collaboration and scheduling similar to the tools we just discussed, but they are mainly robust publishing engines that help you manage your content on the web and interact with social users.
 If you are looking for a platform that automates your content publishing, these are the tools for you.

 Sprinklr prides itself on bringing a more unified experience to your customers (customer-focused) by including features that allow easy customer experience management.
 Its features touch all facets of customer interaction such as email, website, and CRM (customer relationship management).
 It publishes to 21 social channels and gives brands the ability to market, advertise, sell, research, serve customers, gain customer insight, publish content, and review analytics all from this one tool.
 Pricing: Unlisted; Request a free demonstration for more information.